sroeschus/uksm/README.md

-# uksm
+# Ultra Kernel Samepage Merging (aka uksm)
-The uksm were orginally maintained in [this](https://github.com/dolohow/uksm) repository.
+The uksm patches were orginally maintained in [this](https://github.com/dolohow/uksm) repository.
 However it looks like the most recent patch has been for 5.17.
 This repository contains versions of the uksm patch for more recent versions.